BA flight attendant caught naked and high on drugs in plane toilet, court hears

 He had dilated pupils, a high heart rate, and had to be checked every 20 minutes until the plane arrived at Heathrow – where paramedics took him to hospital.

-A blood test later revealed Pentecost had methamphetamine and amphetamine in his system, the court heard.
+A blood test later revealed Mr Pentecost had methamphetamine and amphetamine in his system, the court heard.

 He has since been sacked by British Airways, and lives with his husband, the court was told.

-Pentecost, of Basingstoke, was granted to bail to be sentenced at Isleworth Crown Court at a later date.
+Mr Pentecost, of Basingstoke, was granted bail to be sentenced at Isleworth Crown Court at a later date.

 British Airways has been approached for comment.